LinkedIn Guide

 What should you do if you still can't connect?

-If you've tried everything but still can't connect, it's time to give LinkedIn support a shout.
+If you've tried everything but still can't connect, it's time to give LinkedIn support a nudge.

 Linkedin Support graphic